Updated Cookbook: Baking Up Your Perfect Jamf Pro testing VM

 - Install via Homebrew

-brew install hashicorp/tap/packer
+brew tap hashicorp/tapbrew install hashicorp/tap/packer

-🧑🍳 Step 3: Download a Packer Template
+🧑🍳 Step 3: Download all files in repo

 🧑🍳 Step 4: Create a Jamf Pro Enrollment Invitation